← DeterminedAI home Exposure check Validator Pricing Blog

 A four-step wizard collects everything Revenue requires (company, contacts, trading history, Verification Code), maps directly to the ROS vatmoss-web form, and tracks status through submission → review → approval → Digital Certificate retrieval.
 The effective date is calculated automatically (first day of the submission quarter, as Revenue does not backdate), and any pre-OSS exposure is flagged so it can be addressed before the first return.

-Once the .p12 Digital Certificate is uploaded, DeterminedAI takes over: quarterly returns are calculated per member state and submitted via ROS automatically.
+Once the .p12 Digital Certificate is uploaded, DeterminedAI takes over the quarterly cycle: returns are calculated per member state, and our team files them on ROS using your stored Digital Certificate (Revenue does not expose a machine-to-machine OSS return API, so filing is operator-mediated rather than a silent API call).
 Three secrets (Verification Code, System Password, Certificate passphrase) are encrypted with Fernet keyed to a server-side master key, with append-only audit logging on every reveal.

 Canadian provincial registrations